qtds35k/BtcMiningStrategies/README.md

 		1. Rejecting this block and mines (including the fat transaction) on top of the previous one.
 		2. If the party mines 2 blocks in a row, the fork becomes the longest chain and party gets to keep the fat transaction for itself.

 Run **MiningSimulation.java** as JUnit test to start the simulation.
-The reward of different strategies will be shown in the console.
+Rewards of different strategies will be shown in the console.

 ## Reference
 - [Majority Attack](https://en.bitcoin.it/wiki/Majority_attack)